 The show is described as a “social experiment.”
-It will recruit four meat-eating families and give each a farm animal — a chicken, calf, lamb, or pig — as a pet.
+It recruits four meat-eating families and gives each a farm animal—a chicken, calf, lamb, or pig—as a pet.
 The families must care for the animal as they would a dog or cat.

 “They treat the new arrival like a beloved pet – taking it for walks and playing with it – in a bid to understand its intellectual and emotional capacity, and to see if living with it makes it less palatable to eat!” the show’s description reads.

-The families will travel the globe to learn about animal agriculture, including how meat is processed.
-They will also be educated about the impact of eating meat on animal welfare, the planet, and their health.
+The families travel the globe to learn about animal agriculture, including how meat is processed.
+They are also educated about the impact of eating meat on animal welfare, the planet, and their health.